sanketss84/sanketss84.github.io/articles/20230314-how-to-approach-obsidian.md

 reddit
 - [r/ObsidianMD](https://www.reddit.com/r/ObsidianMD/)

 youtubers
-these are some of the youtuber I have followed for improving my know how of obsidian and they have been of great help but I would still suggest to check them later, first build something of your own and if you start reaching limitations in your system then check here on how you can expand on your own knowledge of obsidian and take it further.
+these are some of the youtuber I have followed for improving my know how of obsidian. they have been of great help but I would still suggest to check them later. first build something of your own and if you start reaching limitations in your system then check here. it will help you expand on your own knowledge of obsidian and take it further.
 - [Linking Your Thinking - YouTube](https://www.youtube.com/@linkingyourthinking/videos)
   - Nick Milo has been the person whom I learned obsidian from when I started my journey
 - [FromSergio - YouTube](https://www.youtube.com/@FromSergio/videos)